Compression is one of those effects that has countless creative applications.

 Going further with parallel processing

-What’s really cool is that parallel processing isn’t a concept that’s solely limited to compression.
+As we hinted in our conversation around busing, what’s really cool is that parallel processing isn’t a concept that’s solely limited to compression.
 Whether it’s EQ, distortion, or anything in between, blending dry and heavily altered sounds can be a great way to introduce new sonic interest while preserving a piece of audio’s existing core characteristics.